-We follow the Government Guidance of November 2019 -school/college-and-college-security and have a site security policy in place, which is known by staff and is over seen by Hayley Yates (School Business Manager.
-For further detail see our Security Policy.
+We follow the Government Guidance of November 2019 -school/college-and-college-security and have a site security policy in place, which is known by staff and is over seen by Hayley Yates.
+For further detail see the site security policy.

-When leasing the building we ensure we follow the guidance outline in KCSIE2022 and check the safeguarding policies and processes of those involved.
+When leasing the building we ensure we follow the guidance outline in KCSIE2024 and check the safeguarding policies and processes of those involved.